Certified Project Director (CPD)

 How do I get certified?

-CPD candidates must evidence the full-time equivalent of two years’ program or portfolio leadership experience before proceeding to the assessment.
+CPD candidates must evidence the full-time equivalent of three (3) years’ program or portfolio leadership experience before proceeding to the assessment.

 Qualifying programs you have led must meet the minimum standard for complexity specified below, and years of leadership experience may be accumulated non-consecutively (for example, over four calendar years).

 Evidence can be presented in the form of an up-to-date resume listing the projects worked on and the role that you fulfilled.

 You must also nominate four (4) referees who you either reported to (for example, an executive manager) or were accountable to (for example, a program sponsor, senior stakeholder or client) in the delivery of one or more of these projects.

 We will directly contact at least two of these referees via a 15 minute telephone interview to validate your knowledge, skills and experience.

 In order to demonstrate your competence as a Project Director, CPD candidates you required to identify a complex public or private program of work they have recently led and conduct a comprehensive review of its performance.

 In order to meet the minimum threshold of complexity, the program reviewed must involve a minimum of five (5) related projects, concurrently performed.
 At least three (3) of the projects must involve:

 - A delivery team of three (3) or more people (including the project manager)